RobbieLD/tabby/readme.md

 - TODO: Import and Export feature

 ## Installation
+There are two release channels you can install this extension from which are described below.

+### Develop
-This extension can be installed directly in firefox (and will have auto updates) from the release page on this repo.
+This extension can be installed directly in firefox (and will have auto updates) from the release page in this repo by downloading [tabby.xpi](https://github.com/RobbieLD/tabby/releases/latest/download/tabby.xpi).
 However it's not signed (as yet) from Mozilla so it can only be installed in the [Developer Release](https://www.mozilla.org/en-US/firefox/developer/) or other experimental releases once you've disabled the signing check by going to `about:config`, change `xpinstall.signatures.required` to `false`.

+### Stable
+Coming soon ...

+## Usage
 To use the extension you'll need a free unsplash api key which can be obtained from the [Unsplash Dev Portal](https://unsplash.com/developers).
 You will be prompted for this when you first open the extension.